 Your homework is to read through this very well, and really try to understand it.
 Try out all of the program fragments in this chapter, and if you don’t understand any of this at all, write to us and tell us so we can adjust the book.
 All of the rest of your Haskell understanding relies on understanding this.
 We will explain it a little more in the next chapter, but it’s quite important.

-If you’ve already learned another programming language, then this particular point will be incredibly difficult to understand for you.
-If you haven’t learned another programming language before, it’s going to be much easier because the way Haskell works is simpler, in the sense that it is not as complex.
-Of course if you’ve learned something complex and you think that is ordinary, when you see something simple it makes things very difficult to understand.
+If you’ve already learned another programming language, then this particular point to do with currying will likely be fairly difficult for you to understand.
+If you haven’t learned another programming language before, it’s going to be much easier because the way Haskell works is simpler, in the sense that it has less parts to it.
+Of course, if you’ve already learned a complex language and you think that is ordinary, when you see something simple it makes things very difficult to understand.

-You’ll often hear us talking about things like “a function of two arguments” or, “put the letter 'x' in as the third argument”, but this is just an easier way to say what we mean.
-It’s not accurate, but we can use the short-hand form because we all understand that Haskell functions only take one argument, and when we say a function of two arguments, we really mean a function that produces a function that uses both their arguments in its inner body.
+You’ll often hear us talking about things like “a function of two arguments” or, “put the letter ‘x’ in as the third argument”, but this is just an easier way to say what we mean.
+It’s not accurate, but we can use the short-hand form because as you now know and understand, Haskell functions only take one argument, and when we say a function of two arguments, we really mean a function that produces a function that uses both their arguments in its inner body.

 If you’ve enjoyed reading this, please consider purchasing a copy at Leanpub today